neelsg/lithium/docs/spec.md

 ## Tuples

 A tuple is a finite ordered list of elements.
 The elements can be of any type including tuples.
 Tuples are defined as the set of elements encapsulated in brackets.
 A tuple with only one element is the same type as the element itself and can be used interchangeably.
 Tuples with a different number of elements or elements of a different type are considered different types.

 Functions that return more than one result actually returns a tuple of the results.
 Assignment statements where multiple elements are assigned to are actually a destructuring assignment of tuple elements.

 A single value in a tuple can be accessed with the name of the tuple followed by `.` and then the index number of the element starting at zero.
 The index number in this case must be an integer literal number.

 ## Scope

 The following rules apply to determine the scope in which a variable is available

 1. Variables declared at the top of a file may be preceded by `pub`.
 This will make the variable available to other packages that import this package.
 1. Variables declared within an indented block is only available within that block.
 This includes functions and also any blocks created by `for`, `if` etc.
 1. Variables declared within the block statement of a `for` or `if` is only available within that block, but also including any `else` statements.

 ## Conditionals

 The `if` keyword is used to conditionally execute code.
-An `if` statement can take the following forms:
+An `if` statement can take various forms:

     # Inline form
-    if {init statement ;}{condition}: {statement} {else:} {statement}
+    if {init statement; }{condition}: {statement} {else:} {statement}

     # Block form
-    if {init statement ;}{condition}:
+    if {init statement; }{condition}:
         {statement/(s)}
     {else if condition:}
         {statement/(s)}
     {else:}
         {statement/(s)}

 The inline form may be used as an expression in a larger statement.
 The block form can only be used as a self-standing block.

 The {initial statement ;} is optional and can contain a single statement that is always executed before the condition is evaluated.
 Any variables defined in this statement is available within the if statement/block as well as any else blocks, but is not available outside of it.

 The {condition} expression must evaluate to a boolean.
 If the expression evaluates to `true`, the {statement/(s)} are executed.

 The {else if condition:} and {else:} blocks are optional.
 There can be an arbitrary number of {else if condition:} blocks.

-### If implements
+### if is

-A special kind of if statement can be used to check if a variable implements a certain interface.
+Another form of if statement can be used to check if a variable implements a certain interface.
 Inside the if statement, the functionality of that interface can then be used for the variable.
-Multiple variables can be used before the `implements` keyword to check if they all implement the interface.
+Multiple variables can be used before the `is` keyword to check if they all implement the interface.

 The `&&` operator can be used to check multiple variables against different kinds of interfaces or to check for additional conditions.
 Note that `||` cannot be used in the same way, as there would then be ambiguity within the if block whether a variable does implement the interface. `else` can be used just as with a normal `if`.

-    if {init statement ;}{variable}{, variable...} implements {interface}{ && condition}:
+    if {init statement; }{variable}{, variable...} is {interface}{ && condition/(s)}:
         {statement/(s)}

+### if in

+Another form of if statement can be used to check if an element exists within a collection.
+Multiple elements can be used before the `in` keyword to check if they are all in the collection.

+The `&&` and `||` operators can be used to check multiple elements in different collections or to check for additional conditions. `else` can be used just as with a normal `if`.

+    if {init statement; }{element}{, element...} in {collection}{ && / || conditions/(s)}:
+        {statement/(s)}

 ## Loops

-The `for` keyword is used to execute code multiple times. `for` can take the following forms:
+The `for` keyword is used to execute code multiple times. `for` can take various forms:

     # Inline form
-    for {init statement ;}{condition}{ ; post statement}: {statement}
+    for {init statement; }{condition}{; post statement}: {statement}

     # Shortened inline form
     for {condition}: {statement}

     # Block form
-    for {init statement ;}{condition}{ ; post statement}:
+    for {init statement; }{condition}{; post statement}:
         {statement/(s)}

 If neither an init nor a post statement is required, the for can be shortened.
 In this case, for is the same as "while" in other languages.